SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSProjectStatus/SetValue.md

 so.topic: reference
 ---

-Set the name of the ProjectStatus item.
+Set the name of the NSProjectStatus item.

 **Parameter:**
- - **value** String ProjectStatus name.
+ - **value** String NSProjectStatus name.

 ```crmscript
 NSProjectStatus thing;